eklem/unicode-emojis-unique-id-json/README.md

 ## Work to be done

-* [ ] regex for extracting content from text-file.
+* [x] regex for extracting content from text-file.
 * [ ] write to JSON
 * [ ] show which unicode emoji versions are met with this library
 * [ ] tests to check that all IDs for previous versions of this library are corresponding to new version of library.
+Do this by having a previous version directory

 ## Tests